Growing enrollment, Optum Health propel UnitedHealth in 2Q

 Analysts forecast earnings of $5.21 per share on $79.68 billion in revenue, according to FactSet.

 UnitedHealth Group now expects adjusted earnings for 2022 to range between $21.40 and $21.90 per share.
-That represents an increase of 20 cents per share on both ends of the range.
+That represents an increase of 20 cents per share on both ends of the range from a forecast the company made in April.

 FactSet says analysts expect, on average, earnings of $21.69 per share.

+UnitedHealth also said Friday that it will eliminate out-of-pocket costs for insulin and a few other prescriptions for patients covered by some of its fully insured plans.
+Those are generally sold to small employers.

+A company spokesman said the move, which starts next year, will affect about 688,000 people.

-Shares of Minnetonka, Minnesota-based UnitedHealth Group Inc. climbed more than 1% to $510 in early-morning trading before markets opened.
+Shares of Minnetonka, Minnesota-based UnitedHealth Group Inc. jumped more than 4% to $524.59 Friday morning, while broader indexes also climbed.

-The stock is up slightly on the year while the Dow Jones industrial average, of which UnitedHealth Group is a member, has plunged nearly 16%.
+The stock had been up slightly on the year while the Dow Jones industrial average, of which UnitedHealth Group is a member, has plunged nearly 16%.

 Follow Tom Murphy on Twitter.